havelessbemore/nacci/README.md

 ## Usage

 Here are some examples for getting started.
+To experiment, try ([JSFiddle](https://jsfiddle.net/Lyvbj24c/)).

 #### Fibonacci